BBVAEngineering/javascript/README.md

 [ESLint](http://eslint.org/) is an open source project, It's goal is to provide a pluggable linting utility for JavaScript.

-This rules are optimized for [ECMAScript 2015](http://www.ecma-international.org/ecma-262/6.0/) && eslint versions >2.4.
+This rules are optimized for [ECMAScript 2015](http://www.ecma-international.org/ecma-262/6.0/) && eslint versions ^2.8.0.

+### Usage

+  - `npm install --save-dev eslint-config-bbva eslint`
+  - add `"extends": "bbva"` to your .eslintrc

 **[⬆ back to top](#table-of-contents)**